balakarthikeyan/notes/cordova.md

 ### For Android:

-Open your Android Studio project and select the "myAppName" target Select the "myAppName" target and press the "Run" button to start debugging on an Android emulator or an Android device.
+Open your Android Studio project and select the `"myAppName"` target Select the `"myAppName"` target and press the "Run" button to start debugging on an Android emulator or an Android device.

 ### For iOS:

-Open your Xcode project and select the "myAppName" target Select the "myAppName" target and go to "Signing & Capabilities" Select your development team, then press "Run" to start debugging on an iOS simulator or an iOS device.
+- Open your Xcode project and select the `"myAppName"` target
+- Select the `"myAppName"` target and go to "Signing & Capabilities"
+- Select your development team, then press "Run" to start debugging on an iOS simulator or an iOS device.

-First Install the Intel x86 Emulator Accelerator HAXM from the Android SDK manager next create a device in genymotion, Once its done, go to settings and then go to the ADB tab and select use genymotion android tools.
-Once done, run this command: ionic run android, so that ionic can detect the device created using genymotion.
-If you use ionic emulate android then ionic will not recognise your device.
+First Install the `Intel x86 Emulator Accelerator HAXM` from the `Android SDK manager` next create a device in genymotion, Once its done, go to settings and then go to the ADB tab and select use genymotion android tools.
+Once done, run this command: `ionic run android`, so that ionic can detect the device created using genymotion.
+If you use `ionic emulate android` then ionic will not recognise your device.

 `ionic cordova run <ios or android> --device -l --debug`